Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Agents can start plan shopping at any time by clicking Quote On-Ex to open the quoter.

 A drop down menu may display if Off-Exchange medical plans or Off-Exchange dental plans are available within the HealthSherpa account.
+Selecting either of these options within the Quote drop-down menu opens a different quote flow than the On-Exchange flow described in this article.

-With consent, enter the consumer’s ZIP code, gender, date of birth or age, and household information into the quoter.
+With consent, enter the consumer’s ZIP code, date of birth or age, gender, and household information into the quoter.

 Add additional people to the quote if needed, then view estimated subsidy eligibility.